 The Right Tool for the Multicore Programming Job

 The days of programming in a one-size-fits all language are quickly becoming a thing of the past, especially for multicore and many-core systems.
 SequenceL is the right tool for the multicore and many-core programming job.
-It is a simple yet powerful functional programming language and auto-parallelizing tool set that quickly and easily converts algorithms to robust, massively parallel C++ (and optionally OpenCL) code, averting the need to specify parallelisms or implementation structures in the code.
+SequenceL is a compact, powerful functional programming language and auto-parallelizing tool set that quickly and easily converts algorithms to robust, massively parallel C++ (and optionally OpenCL) code.

 Best of all, SequenceL was designed to work in concert with existing programming languages, legacy code and libraries.
 SequenceL is additive to current design flows, tools, and training.
-SequenceL extends these investments, with plug-ins for industry standard IDE's (Eclipse, Visual Studio) and support for popular programming languages (C/C++, C#, Java, Python, etc.).
+SequenceL extends these investments, with plug-ins for industry standard IDE's (Eclipse, Visual Studio) and support for popular programming languages (C/C++, C#, Fortran, Java, Python, etc.).
 SequenceL can be thought of as adding a true "multicore power tool" to the programmer's toolbox, one unlike all other manual, brute-force parallel programming approaches.
-SequenceL is the perfect tool to create multicore libraries (or DLLs) and provides an easy, low risk path to modernize portions of existing programs for modern multicore systems.
+This makes SequenceL the perfect tool to create multicore libraries (or DLLs) and provides an easy, low risk path to modernize portions of existing programs for modern multicore platforms.

 The Right Tool When Security, Correctness and Time To Market Count